auth0-samples/auth0-flutter-samples/sample/README.md

 - `com_auth0_domain`: The domain of your Auth0 tenant.
 Generally, you can find this in the Auth0 Dashboard under your application's settings in the **Domain** field.
 If you are using a custom domain, you should set this to the value of your custom domain instead.
 - `com_auth0_scheme`: The scheme to use.
 Can be a custom scheme, or `https` if you want to use [Android App Links](https://auth0.com/docs/applications/enable-android-app-links).
 You can read more about setting this value in the [Auth0.Android SDK README](https://github.com/auth0/Auth0.Android#a-note-about-app-deep-linking).

-### iOS
+### iOS/macOS

-The sample has already configured the required **Url Types**  to ensure the callback and logout URLs can reach the app, so there is nothing to configure in order to run the sample on iOS.
+The sample has already configured the required **Url Types** to ensure the callback and logout URLs can reach the app, so there is nothing to configure to run the sample on iOS and macOS.

 ## Run the sample

 To run the project, use the [Flutter CLI's](https://docs.flutter.dev/reference/flutter-cli) `run` command.

-### 📱 Mobile
+### 📱 Mobile/Desktop

 ```sh
 flutter run